 Before joining the FRC, she was a food security and nutrition specialist for a number of NGOs and UN agencies in the international humanitarian sector, which took her to many parts of Africa, South Asia and the Middle East.
 Prior to this, Mary worked as a nutritionist in the UK, mostly in academic research and teaching at Glasgow University, King’s College London, London Metropolitan University and the University of Malawi.
 She also worked for the Department of Health and as a volunteer for Sustain in the 1990s.

-Mary is Secretary of Hackney Food Partnership, through which she set up and is currently the Coordinator of, Sugar Smart Hackney.
-She cycles most places, is a keen cook and loves funky jazz grooves.
+Mary is Secretary of Hackney Food Partnership, through which she set up and was the Coordinator of, Sugar Smart Hackney in 2017/18.
+More recently, she initiated Hackney Food Poverty Alliance and the subsequent development of a Food Poverty Action Plan for Hackney.
+She cycles most places, is a keen cook and is particularly partial to funky jazz grooves.